-The process of developing a new intervention is slow and expensive; the average length of time from discovery of a therapeutic target to approval of a new drug currently is about 13 years.
-The failure rate during this process exceeds 95 percent, and the cost per successful drug is more than $1 billion after adjusting for all failures.
+The process of developing a new intervention is slow and expensive; the average length of time from discovery of a therapeutic target to approval of a new drug currently is about 14 years.
+The failure rate during this process exceeds 95 percent, and the cost per successful drug is about $2 billion or more after adjusting for all failures.
 Even when a new drug or other intervention is shown to be effective, it can be challenging to identify and serve all patients who could benefit.
 Obstacles along the way can include:

 - A lack of understanding of the science behind the translational process.